Sina-Drums: Life and career

 Over time, Sina developed a broader reputation as a respected musician and played with well-known musical greats.
 She was seen on German television in ZDF's Gottschalks große 68er Show with Thomas Gottschalk, where she drummed for the Scottish musician Donovan's performance of his "Hurdy Gurdy Man."

 From 2017 to 2018, Sina completed an additional full-time intensive drum course at the Drummers Institute in Krefeld.
 At the same time, she worked on her second Chi Might album, which she again released on Rockwerk Records.

 In 2019, Donovan (with whom Sina had performed on Gottschalks große 68er Show) produced a tribute album to Rolling Stones founding member Brian Jones.
 That album, titled Joolz Jones & The Jukes, featured Joolz Jones (Brian Jones' grandson) as a singer and Sina as a drummer.
 The COVID-19 pandemic followed and public appearances were rarely allowed, so Sina used this time to produce her third album Chi Might III, which she self-published in 2020.

 In September 2020, Sina began studying jazz and pop at ArtEZ in Arnhem (the Netherlands), where she graduated with a Bachelor's Degree in Jazz & Pop Drums on 10 June 2024.
 In 2020, Sina drummed for Der Ole's song "Durch die Zeit" on the album of the same name.
 Ian Paice, British drummer and founding member of the music group Deep Purple, discovered Sina-Drums in 2020, commenting on Sina's drum cover version of Deep Purple's Burn in his own YouTube video channel.
-In 2021, Paice produced a video in with Sina and the Japanese drummer Yoyoka Soma.
+In 2021, Paice produced a video with Sina and the Japanese drummer Yoyoka Soma.

 Also in 2021, Sina was invited by Jim Peterik of Survivor to play the drums on his song "Dear Life" for the album Tigress: Women Who Rock the World.
 That year and the year following, Sina was part of Rock the Opera's European tour, where, among other performances, she appeared with Joe Lynn Turner at the Vienna State Opera.

 After graduating from ArtEZ in 2024, Sina moved to London.

+Since 2025, Sina has been co-directing Boom Studios in Porto, Portugal, alongside Gabriel Suarez and Nils Neumann.